micropython/micropython/ports/nrf/README.md

      make BOARD=pca10040 FROZEN_MPY_DIR=freeze

+## Enable MICROPY_FATFS
+As the `oofatfs` module is not having header guards that can exclude the implementation compile time, this port provides a flag to enable it explicitly.
+The MICROPY_FATFS is by default set to 0 and has to be set to 1 if `oofatfs` files should be compiled.
+This will be in addition of setting `MICROPY_VFS` and `MICROPY_VFS_FAT` in mpconfigport.h.

+For example:

+     make BOARD=pca10040 MICROPY_FATFS=1

 ## Target Boards and Make Flags

 Target Board (BOARD) | Bluetooth Stack (SD)    | Bluetooth Support      | Flash Util